top of page

 • An outdoor kitchen with pots, pans, utensils, and plenty of loose parts e.g., sand, pine cones, shells, pebbles, wooden blocks etc.

-• A large chalk board, perspex easel and other mark-making materials, including water colours, dabbers, pencils, crayons etc.
+• A large chalk board, easel and a range of mark-making materials.

 bird.png